zhengxwen/SeqArray/README.md

 ## Features

-Data management of whole-genome sequence variant calls with thousands of individuals: genotypic data (e.g., SNVs, indels and structural variation calls) and annotations in SeqArray GDS files are stored in an array-oriented and compressed manner, with efficient data access using the R programming language.
+Data management of whole-genome sequence variant calls with hundreds of thousands of individuals: genotypic data (e.g., SNVs, indels and structural variation calls) and annotations in SeqArray GDS files are stored in an array-oriented and compressed manner, with efficient data access using the R programming language.

 The SeqArray package is built on top of [Genomic Data Structure (GDS)](https://github.com/zhengxwen/gdsfmt) data format, and defines required data structure for a SeqArray file.
 GDS is a flexible and portable data container with hierarchical structure to store multiple scalable array-oriented data sets.
 It is suited for large-scale datasets, especially for data which are much larger than the available random-access memory.
 It also offers the efficient operations specifically designed for integers of less than 8 bits, since a diploid genotype usually occupies fewer bits than a byte.
 Data compression and decompression are available with relatively efficient random access.
 A high-level R interface to GDS files is available in the package [gdsfmt](https://github.com/zhengxwen/gdsfmt).